-Retainers after orthodontics: what are teeth retainers and what are they used for?
+Retainers after braces: what are teeth retainers used for?

-You’ve just finished your orthodontic treatment and your doctor tells you that you now have to wear retainers to maintain the results.
-Maybe you feel nervous or unsure because it’s not clear what a teeth retainer is for and why they are necessary.
-Well, in this article we'll answer all your questions and discuss the different options available on the market so that you can choose the device that best suits your lifestyle.
+You’ve just finished your orthodontic treatment, and your doctor tells you that you now have to wear retainers to maintain the results.
+Maybe you feel nervous or unsure because it’s not clear what it's for and why they're necessary.
+In this article, we discuss the different options available on the market.

-There are different options for orthodontic retainers; removable and fixed retainers, also known as permanent retainers.
-Your orthodontist can advise you one way or the other, but in the end it’s up to you to choose the device that suits you best.
+There are two different options for orthodontic retainers: removable and fixed types (or permanent retainers, as they're also known).
+Your orthodontist can advise you one way or the other, but in the end, it’s up to you to choose the device that suits you best.

-The fixed retainer is a metal wire that is placed behind the teeth, in the upper and lower arch, from canine to canine.
+The fixed retainer, or permanent wire retainer, is placed behind the teeth, in the upper and lower arch, from canine to canine.
 The device is completely invisible from the outside.

 Removable retainers, as their name implies, have the advantage of being removable - they can be taken out to eat and brush your teeth.
 They allow you to continue your dental hygiene routine without interruption.
 Also, the adaptation period is much faster, especially if you have previously used removable orthodontics.